asiagre/clinic_ui/README.md

 # CLINIC_UI

-This is a frontend of clinic, written in Java with Vaadin.
-In this application you can make an appointment (after clicking on doctor on list) or go to admin panel, where you can add/edit/delete Doctor and add them free slots to use it when making appointments.
+This is a frontend of the clinic, written in Java with Vaadin.
+In this application you can schedule an appointment (selecting doctor from the list) or go to admin panel, where you can add/edit/delete Doctors and add free slots for them to use it when making appointments.

 ## Installation